vis-kid/octopress_drafts_previewer/source/_posts/2015-07-10-bourbon-mixins-02.md

      @include button($light-blue);
 // }
 ```

-That's it, simple and semantically clean buttons.
+That’s it, simple and semantically clean buttons.
 They even come with great looking subtle hover effects.

 There are two more options: